exercism/c/docs/CONTRIBUTING.md

 ### What Are the CI Scripts?
 You can see from the [.travis.yml](https://github.com/exercism/c/blob/master/.travis.yml) file that Travis is instructed to run scripts from the [`./bin`](https://github.com/exercism/c/tree/master/bin) directory.
-The work these scripts perform is descibed as folows:
+The work these scripts perform is described as follows:

 - `fetch-configlet` just fetches the `configlet` tool from its [repository](https://github.com/exercism/configlet).